PseudoDesign/pseudo-design-linux-dev/docs/intro.md

 ## Your First Yocto Project -- `hello-pseudo-design-linux`

 When I was first introduced to Yocto, I was put in charge of a project's Yocto build because I was the only person at the company who could even spell "Linux".
 Needless to say, I was in way over my head.
-This section is the guide I wish I'd have read before I dove right in.
+This section is the guide I wish I'd have had before I started.

 ### Yocto Terms